 Torsion bars can be useful in adjusting the rigidity of your kart’s chassis and in turn adjusting the amount of side bite you can get from your kart.
 Some newer spec Tony Kart models have an adjustable torsion bar underneath the seat.
 It can be adjusted vertically or horizontally.

 Having the bar flat (horizontal) will free up the kart and give you less side bite.
 Setting the torsion bar to its vertical position will do the opposite and give you more side bite.
-Furthermore, these torsion bars can be customized in stiffness, where a softer bar will give less side bite and vice-versa.
+Furthermore, these torsion bars can be customized in terms of their stiffness, and a softer bar will give less side bite, while a harder one offers more.

 Front torsion bars can also be adjusted to increase or decrease your front-end bite.
 Stiffer settings of the torsion bars will give your more bite and a more responsive turn in.
-However, the kart can become more ’darty’ and have too much oversteer.
+However, the kart can become more ’darty’ and have too much oversteer, so as usual there’s a balance to strike.

-Axles are important in determining the amount of bite you get from your kart.
-Axles come in different types of stiffness: soft, medium and hard.
-This is dependent on the type of axle and can also be adjusted through set ups.
+Axle stiffness also play a role in determining the amount of bite you get from your kart.
+Axles come in three different stiffness levels: soft, medium and hard.

-Softer axles mean less grip, but they absorb bumps on the circuit.
-They essentially will act as a shock absorber and also allow the chassis to flex more.
-Harder axles create more grip as they allow the chassis to transfer weight to the outside tire and help it to dig into the track.
+Softer axles lead to less grip, but they absorb bumps on the circuit better than harder axles.
+They will essentially act as a shock absorber and also allow the chassis to flex more.
+Harder axles provide more grip as they allow the chassis to transfer weight to the outside tire and help it to dig into the track.

-When racing on circuits with a lot of grip, it is recommended to use a softer axle as stiffer axles will cause too much side bite and a hopping kart through the corners.
+When racing on circuits with a lot of grip, we recommend you use a softer axle as stiffer axles will cause too much side bite and lead to your kart hopping through the corners.

 6. Ride Height